aspose-cells/Aspose.Cells-Doc-md/german/reportingservices/getting-started/installation/installing-aspose-cells-for-reporting-services/using-dll-only/_index.de.md

 </Render>

 {{< /highlight >}}
- - Fügen Sie Aspose.Cells for Reporting Services Berechtigungen zum Ausführen hinzu:
+   - Fügen Sie Aspose.Cells for Reporting Services-Berechtigungen zur Ausführung hinzu:
- - Offen**${Microsoft SQL Server Reporting Services-Installationsordner}\ReportServer\rssrvpolicy.config** und ein
+      - Öffnen Sie **${Microsoft SQL Server Reporting Services-Installationsordner}\ReportServer\rssrvpolicy.config** und a
- - Fügen Sie das Folgende als letztes Element im zweiten zum äußeren hinzu<CodeGroup> Element (das sein sollte<CodeGroup class="FirstMatchCodeGroup" version="1" PermissionSetName="Execution" Description="This code group grants MyComputer code Execution permission. "> ):
+      - Add the following as the last item in the second to the outer <CodeGroup> element (which should be <CodeGroup class="FirstMatchCodeGroup" version="1" PermissionSetName="Execution" Description="This code group grants MyComputer code Execution permission. "> ):

-{{< highlight "xml" >}}
+{{< highlight xml >}}

  <CodeGroup>